kykyjiji/Troubleshooting/Troubleshooting.md

 Q. I see it's written in Python.
 Will it work on Windows.

-A.(1) Not at this time.
+A. Not at this time.
 Iptables is not native to Windows.

-A.(2) At the rate Microsoft is making [Windows more Linux like](https://msdn.microsoft.com/en-us/commandline/wsl/faq), maybe in the future...
+  At the rate Microsoft is making [Windows more Linux like](https://msdn.microsoft.com/en-us/commandline/wsl/faq), maybe in the future...

 Q. Tor is not what I was looking for.
 Can you suggest a _free_ VPN service.